mjmlab/pyinseq/docs/Tutorial.md

 `pyinseq demultiplex`

 - Demultiplexes a file of Illumina reads.
+- Writes separate trimmed versions of the files (no barcode, no transposon sequence) unless the optional `--notrim` flag is added.
 - Run as below using `pyinseq demultiplex -i ...`, but omit the genbank file.

 ## Command line operation